jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/api-comparison.md

 // TypeScript knows: 'NOT_FOUND' | 'FETCH_ERROR' | UnexpectedError
 ```

-**What Awaitly 4 changed:** the inferred union is now *displayed* as its concrete literals.
-Through v3, hovering `result.error` on an inferred workflow showed an opaque alias, `ErrorsOf<{ …the whole deps object… }>`, because a named alias over a generic never expands in TypeScript's display.
-The type was right and you could not read it, so a typo like `result.error === 'NOT_FUOND'` looked plausible in the editor.
-Now the same hover reads `'NOT_FOUND' | 'FETCH_ERROR' | UnexpectedError`, and the typo is an obvious compile error.
-This puts awaitly level with Effect's explicit error channel without asking you to write the union down.
+The inferred union is *displayed* as its concrete literals.
+Hovering `result.error` on an inferred workflow reads `'NOT_FOUND' | 'FETCH_ERROR' | UnexpectedError`, not an opaque `ErrorsOf<{ …the whole deps object… }>` alias, so a typo like `result.error === 'NOT_FUOND'` is a visible compile error.
+That matches Effect's explicit error channel without asking you to write the union down.

-**DX Verdict:** Awaitly's inference removes the hand-written union, and in v4 you can see what it inferred.

 ---